beakersoft/TeaAsAService/README.md

 Tech

-So, as a mainly c# guy I was thinking of writing the API in netcore 2.2 c#.
-Not sure where to host it or what DB to use yet, need something fast and hopefully free.
+So, as a mainly c# guy I was thinking of writing the API in netcore 3.1 c#.
+The database back end is on MySql, need to work out a way to do the data migrations.
+Might do them manually in prod

 Then the first client I was thinking of making was a command line app to run in WLS/Linux or power shell, call Tea++ that you just call every time you have a brew or pass an arg to when someone gets a round in

-And that's kind of it.
-Hopefully I can make a start on actually writing it next week

 All ideas welcome!